Welcome to our Branch

 Branch Leader Picture

-Ron has lived in central Denver for more than 20 years, and is proud to share co-leadership duties of the only CMTA branch Colorado.
+Ron has lived in central Denver for more than 30 years, and is proud to have been part of the only CMTA branch Colorado for more than 10 years.
 After finishing a liberal arts education in the late 1980’s, Ron relocated to New York and found work in the publishing industry, where he continues to this day.
-Ron was diagnosed with CMT 15 years ago, but has had foot/gait challenges since childhood.
+Ron was diagnosed with CMT 20 years ago, but has had foot/gait challenges since childhood.
 Striving for an active lifestyle with a competitive streak, he discovered cycling as a teenager and continues to ride as often as he can throughout the gorgeous mountains and plains of Colorado.
 Ron credits an active, physically challenging approach to life as a great benefit to his management/treatment of CMT, maintaining that strength, balance and flexibility all have huge benefits to challenges CMT can present.
 Crucial to that is also his longtime partner Ellen, his family in his birthplace of Florida, and the support of his friends and care “team.”

 303-929-9647